aras-p/aras-p.hugo/content/blog/2023/09-gs-smaller-more.md

 {{<img src="/img/blog/2023/gaussian-splat/ClusterAnimBike-Full-16k.gif">}}
 {{<img src="/img/blog/2023/gaussian-splat/ClusterAnimGarden-Full-16k.gif">}}

 This *does* retain the "shininess" effect, at expense of \~13MB data for either scene above.
-Probably okay?
+And while it does have some lighting artifacts, they are not terribly bad.
+So... probably okay?

+> Aside: the excellent [gsplat.tech](https://gsplat.tech/) by Jakub Červený ([@jakub_c5y](https://twitter.com/jakub_c5y))
+> seems to also be using some sort of VQ/Clustering for the data.
+Seriously, check it out, it's probably be nicest gaussian
+> splatting thing right now w.r.t. usability -- very intuitive camera controls, nicely presented file sizes, and
+> works on WebGL2.
+Craftsmanship!

 #### New quality levels